shyd553/Xeno-backend/Xeno Assignment Document.md

 ### Backend Deployment (Render):
 The backend runs on Render as a Node.js web service.
 Render automatically:
--installs dependencies
+installs dependencies
--sets environment variables
+sets environment variables
--hosts PostgreSQL
+hosts PostgreSQL
--rebuilds on every commit
+rebuilds on every commit
--handles dynamic ports
+handles dynamic ports

 ### Frontend Deployment (Vercel):
 The frontend is deployed on Vercel, which automatically builds and hosts the Vite React app.